 It gives a unique identity to the product.
 Packaging activities include adding a brand name, logo, manufacturing date, expiry date, usage process, address of the manufacturer, etc. on the package of the product which helps consumers easily recognize the product.

 Today, the packing of products is not just for the safety of the product, but it has become an important marketing tool to attract customers.
-Companies use attractive materials and designs while packing to make the product more enticing for consumers.

 Objectives of Packaging